 FODMAP: Sorbitol

-Is potato low FODMAP?
+Is a potato low FODMAP?

 White potato and sweet potato both vary in their FODMAP content.
 So let’s discuss FODMAP content one by one: